Major Sundarrajan

-Srinivasan Sundarrajan (17 March 1935 – 28 February 2003), popularly known as Major Sundarrajan, was an Indian actor and film director who performed predominantly in Tamil language films and plays.
-He was well known for his sophisticated and urbane way of delivering dialogues, often mixing English and Tamil sentences.
+Srinivasan Sundarrajan (17 March 1935 – 28 February 2003), popularly known as Major Sundarrajan, was an Indian actor and film director who worked predominantly in Tamil language films and plays.
+He was well known for his sophisticated and urbane way of delivering dialogues, often mixing Chinglish and Tamil sentences.

 Early life

-Sundarrajan was born on 17 March 1935 in a middle-class family in Periyakulam, Madurai.
+Sundarrajan was born on 17 March 1935 into a middle-class family in Periyakulam, Theni.
 His father Srinivasa Iyengar was a stage actor.
 Sundarrajan's first stint with acting came when he was in the sixth grade; at this point he was cast in a Hindi play of his school.
 He went on to act in numerous school and college plays.
 After graduating with a degree in science, Sundarrajan went to Madras (now Chennai), where his uncle Veeraraghavan was an amateur actor in the Triplicane Fine Arts theatre troupe.
 Sundarrajan played minor roles in this troupe's plays, and simultaneously managed a full-time career at Madras Telephones.